-These may be face to face for Home applicant's, online for International; but we reserve the right to change the interview format if circumstances change.
+These interviews will be face-to-face for Home fee status applicants, and online for International fee status applicants; though we reserve the right to change the interview format if circumstances change.

 Each station will be given equal weighting.
 Candidates are also assigned a global rating (excellent, good, satisfactory or poor).
-Candidates with a good overall score, but poor rating(s), may be asked for a second interview.
-This is usually a face to face panel interview.
+Candidates with a good overall score but poor rating(s) may be asked for a second interview.
+This is usually a face-to-face panel interview and is usually held on an Offer Holder's Day.

-Details of the timing of interviews and offers will be published for each admissions cycle on the Medical School website.
+Details of the timing of interviews will be published for each admissions cycle on the Medical School website.
+They are usually held in December and January so candidates and their families/ friends should take this into consideration when booking holidays etc.